 If you want to be part of the podcast, become a patron.
 Part of the bonuses of being a patron is you get to judge small-town crimes and get an extra shout out.
 Then I divulge how the past dealt with the crimes.
 The patrons receive the facts of the case then impose their judgements which will either be publicly shouted out or anonymously.
 Patrons can upload an audio file, or type the suggestion, and a faithful accounting in the audio.

 Patrons have the opportunity to be part of the show in so many ways.
 You will also be able to suggest places that inspire you.
 I’ll tell those stories too.
 For as long as I have been doing tours in small towns, people shared paranormal stories relating to big recentish local small-town crime stories wishing I would cover them.
-I always said I’d never cover them, but for patrons (in exclusive content tiers), I will go there.
+I always said I’d never cover them, but for patrons (in bonus episodes/ or exclusive content tiers), I will go there.

 The Haunted Hills Calendar will tell you when small town big stories podcasts came out and when to expect them – these are for the free release podcasts.
 The Patreon schedule is slightly different with early release and the addition of a bonus episode.